two-hundred/celerity-docs/docs/resources/celerity-handler.md

 In the above example, all handlers in the blueprint will share the same runtime, memory, timeout, and environment variables unless they are overridden in the handler definition.

+The shared handler config has the same structure as the `spec` field of the `celerity/handlerConfig` resource type.
+You can find the available fields by taking a look at the [specification](/docs/resources/celerity-handler-config#specification) section of the `celerity/handlerConfig` documentation.

 ## Examples

 The following set of examples include different configurations for the `celerity/handler` resource type